-Wicklow Hikes Archives — Our Family Hikes https://www.ourlittlehiker.com/category/wicklow-hikes/ Sun, 09 Apr 2023 09:11:05 +0000 en-US hourly 1 136102945 Kid friendly Hikes in Glenmalure Wicklow https://www.ourlittlehiker.com/kid-friendly-hikes-in-glenmalure-wicklow/ Sun, 09 Apr 2023 09:11:05 +0000 https://www.ourlittlehiker.com/?p=13023 Glenmalure is a beautiful valley located in the Wicklow Mountains of Ireland, and it offers some excellent hiking opportunities.
+Wicklow Hikes Archives — Our Family Hikes https://www.ourlittlehiker.com/category/wicklow-hikes/ A family hiking blog around ireland Sun, 09 Apr 2023 09:11:05 +0000 en-US hourly 1 136102945 Kid friendly Hikes in Glenmalure Wicklow https://www.ourlittlehiker.com/kid-friendly-hikes-in-glenmalure-wicklow/ Sun, 09 Apr 2023 09:11:05 +0000 https://www.ourlittlehiker.com/?p=13023 Glenmalure is a beautiful valley located in the Wicklow Mountains of Ireland, and it offers some excellent hiking opportunities.
 The most popular hikes in Glenmalure are Lugnaquilla and the Wicklow Way long-distance walking route.
 Most hiking trails in the area focus on long distances and high altitudes, which don't always suit kids.
 Hiking with kids [...]

 The post Kid friendly Hikes in Glenmalure Wicklow appeared first on Our Family Hikes.